How Long Can a Narcissistic Rage Last For?

 Jealousy is a normal and natural feeling.
 However, when jealousy is directed towards someone we perceive as more successful or attractive than ourselves, it can signify narcissistic rage.

-This type of rage is characterized by intense feelings of anger, resentment, and envy that are disproportionate to the situation.
+This type of rage is characterized by intense feelings of anger, resentment, fluctuating self esteem levels, and envy that are disproportionate to the situation.

 People with narcissistic rage often become fixated on their rivals and will do anything to damage or destroy them.